ferranmartinvila/Z.O.R.K/README.md

 All the comands have to be written in small letters.

+-> help = Show all the game comands and how they work.

 -> look here/look + direction/look exits = Shows you the descripitio of what you are looking.

 -> go + direction = Move your avatar if is possible